Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Detailed Experimental Configuration

 \subsection{Baseline Implementation Details}

-To ensure a rigorous and fair comparison, we utilize the official open-source implementations provided by the authors for all competing methods.
-We align the backbone architectures (LeNet for MNIST, ResNet for CIFAR-10) where applicable to isolate the contribution of the uncertainty quantification mechanism.
-We compare against EDL \cite{sensoy2018evidential}, R-EDL \cite{REDL}, DAEDL \cite{DAEDL}, and PostNet \cite{postnet}.
-The specific optimization hyperparameters for these baselines are detailed in Tables \ref{tab:mnist_baselines} and \ref{tab:cifar_baselines}.
+To ensure a rigorous and fair comparison, we utilize the official open-source implementations for all competing methods.
+For EDL \cite{sensoy2018evidential}, MC Dropout \cite{gal2016dropout}, and Deep Ensembles \cite{lakshminarayanan2017simple}, we align the backbone with DIP-EDL (LeNet-5 for MNIST, WideResNet-28-10 for CIFAR-10, and the multi-branch 1D CNN for LAMOST) to isolate the contribution of the uncertainty quantification mechanism.
+DAEDL \cite{DAEDL}, R-EDL \cite{REDL}, Re-EDL \cite{chen2025revisiting}, and PostNet \cite{postnet} use their own backbone architectures as specified in their respective implementations for MNIST and CIFAR-10, while for LAMOST, where no official spectral architecture exists, DAEDL is adapted with a 1D convolutional backbone following its own architectural design, and R-EDL, Re-EDL, and PostNet are adapted to use linear backbones.
+The optimization hyperparameters for all baselines are detailed in Tables~\ref{tab:mnist_baselines}, \ref{tab:cifar_baselines}, and~\ref{tab:lamost_baselines}.

-\section{Addressing why OOD Brier Score is larger than expected on CIFAR-10 experiments for DIP-EDL.
-And why this is not the case for MNIST experiments.}